Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a

-To support research in this domain, this paper focuses on performing a preliminary study to understand to what extent microarchitectural attributes can be exploited to detect soft errors.
-In particular, the article focuses on typical features that can be exposed through the Performance Monitoring Unit (PMU), a logical part of modern microprocessors, in charge of tracking and measuring numerous performance-related events derived from Hardware Performance Counter (HPC) registers (e.g., executed instructions, cache misses, or incorrectly anticipated branching for an active program).
-A set of fault injection experiments performed using \textit{FIMSIM} \cite{Yalcin:2011aa} a fault injector framework based on \textit{gem5} \cite{Binkert:2011aa} was used to create a dataset of features over several faulty and correct executions.
+This paper proposes a preliminary study to understand to what extent microarchitectural features traced through a \ac{PMU} can be exploited to build an \ac{AI}-powered hardware soft error detector.
+For this purpose, a set of fault injection experiments performed using \textit{FIMSIM} \cite{Yalcin:2011aa}, a fault injector framework based on \textit{gem5} \cite{Binkert:2011aa} was used to create a dataset of features over several faulty and correct executions.
 This dataset was analyzed to give designers insights into the best options to build their soft error detection systems.
 Particular emphasis was devoted to understanding whether event timing could bring additional information to the model.
-This information is crucial to identify the best ANN models to employ in this challenging task.
-While the paper's goal is not to provide a final solution for developing an artificial resilient system, it provides a good starting point to design ANN-based soft error detection cores in future microprocessors.
+This information is crucial to identify the best \ac{AI} models to employ in this challenging task.
+The paper does not focus on the design of the detector but on assessing the feasibility of the idea.
+Therefore, the hardware implementation cost and related inference time are out of the scope of this study.

-The rest of this paper is organized as follows: \autoref{sec:experimental-setup} summarizes the procedure used to collect the data at the base of the proposed analysis, while \autoref{sec:results} is the core of this paper proposing results obtained digging into the data.
-Finally, \autoref{sec:conclusions} summarizes the paper's main contributions and suggests open challenges for future research activities.